THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY-ONE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Spirit of God always stands ready and willing to assist us as we go to the Throne of God for help in our time of need.
 But we ourselves must make the decision to serve God at every moment.
 If we do not, the Life of Christ in us will be aborted.
 As in the parable of the sower, the Divine Seed will bear no lasting fruit.

 Adam permitted Satan to enter the Paradise of God.
 It is Adam, with the assistance (grace) of Christ, who must be the one to drive Satan from the garden.

-But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.
+But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.
 (James 1:21-25)

 James has given us a word that should help offset the pleasure-loving attitude that currently attends the ancient Gospel of Christ:

 Therefore submit to God.
 Resist the devil and he will flee from you.
 (James 4:7)